The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: Summary and Implications for Future Forecasts

 \section{Summary and Implications for Future Forecasts}

-Deep ($>$ 1500 m depth) mesoscale eddies play an important role in the performance of ensemble forecast members in predicting sea surface height (SSH) in the Loop Current (LC) system in the Gulf of Mexico.
-Here, 92-day, 32-member ensemble forecasts that span the Loop Current Eddy (LCE) Thor separation event, from October 28th, 2019 through April 6th, 2020 are used.
+Deep ($> 1000$ m depth) mesoscale eddies play an important role in the performance of ensemble forecast members in predicting sea surface height (SSH) in the Loop Current (LC) system in the Gulf of Mexico. {This work set out to (i) identify the influence of the deep initial field on the ensemble forecast, and (ii) review how the deep-field predictions varied within an ensemble forecast.} Here, 92-day, 32-member ensemble forecasts that span the Loop Current Eddy (LCE) Thor separation event, from October 28th, 2019 through April 6th, 2020 are used.
 We first identified that smaller uncertainty in the initial deep fields led to an improved SSH forecast.
-Two forecasts provided case studies, one capturing the initial detachment, the other capturing the reattachment and final separation.
-With these two forecasts, a simple, yet effective method to rank the performance of individual ensemble forecast members was developed using root-mean-square-error (RMSE) of SSH against the verifying analysis, as well as SSH from CMEMS satellite product (Fig.~\ref{fig:memSelect}).
+Two forecasts{, chosen due to their success in capturing the initial detachment, reattachment, and then final separation of LCE Thor,} provided case studies.
+With these two forecasts, a simple, yet effective method to rank the performance of individual ensemble forecast members was developed using root-mean-square-error (RMSE) of SSH against the verifying analysis, as well as SSH from {a} CMEMS satellite product (Fig.~\ref{fig:memSelect}).
 With the calculated RMSE values, the best $80^{th}$ and worst $20^{th}$ percentiles of ensemble members over the 13 week forecast time-period were found.
-The two groups were found to became distinct near Week 5 of the forecast, with the best members typically maintaining lower uncertainty over the forecast time-period (Figs.~\ref{fig:EF2019_WklySSHRMSE} and~\ref{fig:EF2020_WklySSHRMSE}).
+The two groups were found to {become} distinct near Week 5 of the forecast, with the best members typically maintaining lower uncertainty over the forecast time-period (Figs.~\ref{fig:EF2019_WklySSHRMSE} and~\ref{fig:EF2020_WklySSHRMSE}).
 Further, the verifying analysis and CMEMS satellite product are both capable of identifying the best and worst members, with both benchmarks indicating the same majority of members.